NCAS-CMS/cf-python/docs/source/introduction.rst

 * read :term:`field constructs <field construct>` and :term:`domain
   constructs <domain construct>` from netCDF, CDL, PP and UM datasets,

-* create new field and domain constructs in memory,
+* create new field constructs in memory,

-* write field and domain constructs to netCDF datasets on disk,
+* write and append field constructs to netCDF datasets on disk,

 * read, write, and create coordinates defined by geometry cells,

-* read and write netCDF4 string data-type variables,
+* read netCDF and CDL datasets containing hierarchical groups,

-* read, write, and create netCDF and CDL datasets containing hierarchical groups,
+* inspect field constructs,

-* inspect field and domain constructs,
+* test whether two field constructs are the same,

-* test whether two constructs are the same,
+* modify field construct metadata and data,

-* modify field and domain construct metadata and data,
+* create subspaces of field constructs,

-* create subspaces of field and domain constructs,
+* write field constructs to netCDF datasets on disk,

 * incorporate, and create, metadata stored in external files,

-* read, write, and create data that have been compressed by convention (i.e. ragged or gathered arrays), whilst presenting a view of the data in its uncompressed form,
+* read, write, and create data that have been compressed by convention (i.e. ragged or gathered arrays, or coordinate arrays compressed by subsampling), whilst presenting a view of the data in its uncompressed form,

 * combine field constructs arithmetically,

 * manipulate field construct data by arithmetical and trigonometrical